czi-catalystproject/czi-catalystproject.github.io/catalystbook/contact.md

 Please note that the closing date for applications for the initial phase of the Catalyst Project has now passed.
 However, we’re still interested in hearing from you as there may be additional opportunities to work together as the project evolves.

 We are have accepted applications from organisations located in Africa and Latin  America.
-For expressions of interest from elsewhere in the world, please send us an email: [catalyst-project-core-team@googlegroups.com](mailto:catalyst-project-core-team@googlegroups.com).
+For expressions of interest from elsewhere in the world, please send us an email: [catalyst-project-core-team (at) googlegroups.com](mailto:catalyst-project-core-team@googlegroups.com).

 ## Support for Community Partners

-Active Community Leaders and Champions can contact Catalyst Project Programme Manager Tajuddeen Gwadabe directly at [tajuddeen@we-are-ols.org](mailto:tajuddeen@we-are-ols.org).
+Active Community Leaders and Champions can contact Catalyst Project Programme Manager Tajuddeen Gwadabe directly at [tajuddeen (at) we-are-ols.org](mailto:tajuddeen@we-are-ols.org).

 You can find contact details for additional Core Team personnel on our [Team page](team.md).

-If you are interested in accessing cloud infrastructure after the project ends, please contact 2i2c ([partnerships@2i2c.org](mailto:partnerships@2i2c.org)) to find out more about pricing.
+If you are interested in accessing cloud infrastructure after the project ends, please contact 2i2c ([partnerships (at) 2i2c.org](mailto:partnerships@2i2c.org)) to find out more about pricing.
 Throughout the duration of the Catalyst Project, we are monitoring Community Partner usage in order to support communities in making informed decisions about their needs.

 ## Technical Support

-If you are a Hub Champion and require technical support for your hub, then please email [support@2i2c.org](mailto:support@2i2c.org).
+If you are a Hub Champion and require technical support for your hub, then please email [support(at) 2i2c.org](mailto:support@2i2c.org).
 Hub users are required to refer to their Hub Champion to raise a support request on their behalf.

 (register)=
 ## Community Partner application form